 You’ll be prompted for a password.
 Enter the one you use to log into Ubuntu.

 Finally, install Bitcoin core itself.
 Enter “Y” when asked asked for permission to continue:

 This last command may take some time, during which both Bitcoin Core and all of its dependencies will be installed.

 Run Bitcoin Core

 Bitcoin Core can be started from the command line with:

-Alternatively, launch Bitcoin Core by clicking on the swirl icon and typing “bitcoin”.
+Bitcoin Core can more conveniently be launched by clicking on the grid icon and typing “bitcoin.”